MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 - **Titled hero, 1920 x 1080 pixels**: Must include the product’s title.
 - **Featured promo, 1080 x 1080 pixels**: Used in the Xbox Store.
 Must include the product’s title.

+> [!NOTE]
+> For the best display on Xbox, you must also provide a **9:16 (720 x 1080 or 1440 x 2160 pixels)** image in the [Store logos](#store-logos) section.

 ## Optional promotional images

-If your app supports earlier OS versions (Windows 8.x and/or Windows Phone 8.x), these images must be provided in order for us to consider featuring your app in promotional layouts.
+If your app supports earlier OS versions (Windows 8.x and/or Windows Phone 8.x), these images must be provided in order for us to consider featuring your app in promotional layouts (though they don't guarantee that your app will be featured).
+If your app does not support these earlier OS versions, you can skip this section.

 **For Windows Phone 8.1 and earlier**, two image sizes can be used in promotional layouts: **1000 x 800 pixels (5:4)** and **358 x 358 pixels (1:1)**.
 If your app runs on Windows Phone 8.1 or earlier, we recommend providing images in both of these sizes for promotional consideration.